 Big kids who are able to do more (most of the time), think more rationally (most of the time), and have more control over our emotions (most of the time!)

-When you start to see yourself as a bigger version of your child, you’ll be able to put yourself in their shoes when they’re having their more difficult moments, to think about what might be behind the behaviour they’re displaying, to ask yourself what you would want from someone if it were you – and then do that for your child.
+When you start to see yourself as a bigger version of your child, you’ll be able to put yourself in their shoes when they’re having their more difficult moments.
+You’ll be able to think about what might be behind the behaviour they’re displaying.
+And, crucially, you’ll be able to to ask yourself what you would want from someone if you were in that situation – and then do that for your child.